-3. Prophecy of Cyrus before he was even born
+3. Fulfilled prophecy of Cyrus was given before he was even born

 Our third prophecy is even more incredible.
 In Isaiah 45:1 we read about a man named Cyrus.
 “Thus says the Lord to His anointed, to Cyrus, whose right hand I have held—to subdue nations before him and loose the armor of kings, to open before him the double doors, so that the gates will not be shut: I will go before you and make the crooked places straight; I will break in pieces the gates of bronze and cut the bars of iron.”

 Isaiah wrote in the eighth century B.C., but Cyrus was not born until the sixth century B.C., approximately 200 years later.
 How could Isaiah name Cyrus before he was even born?

 History records that Cyrus the Great was the founder of the Persian Empire.
 He reigned from 559 to 530 B.C., during which time he united the Medes and the Persians into a formidable world empire.
 He was a warrior and fought many battles, but one of his most famous was the conquering of the city of Babylon, which was thought to be impossible because of the thick walls that surrounded the city.

 But Cyrus used subterfuge.
 Here is the story of that battle from the online Ancient History Encyclopedia: